-Interviewing Strategies for Both Corporate & Private Offices
+Interviewing Strategies for Both Corporate & Private Family Offices

 Regardless of where the interview takes place or for what position, we can all agree that interviewing is difficult, even for the most experienced job seekers.
 Knowing what to expect, to some degree, can improve a candidate’s performance because you can decrease your chances of being caught off guard and ultimately score the job.

-The biggest problem, though, is the interviews that take place for a private home office can be quite different than those in a corporate environment.
-The traditional corporate interviews are usually conducted by an experienced human resources professional.
+The biggest problem, though, is the interviews that take place for a private family office can be quite different than those in a corporate environment.
+The traditional corporate interviews are usually conducted by an experienced human resource professional, so the questions are more predictable.

-The biggest problem, though, is the interviews that take place for a private home office can be quite different than those in a corporate environment.
-The traditional corporate interviews are usually conducted by an experienced human resources professional.
+The biggest problem, though, is the interviews that take place for a private family office can be quite different than those in a corporate environment.
+The traditional corporate interviews are usually conducted by an experienced human resource professional, so the questions are more predictable.

 The corporate environment

-Personal assistant jobs in a private office to a high net worth family, celebrity or billionaire
+Jobs in a family office to a billionaire

 In these situations, all bets are off.
 This is, bar far, a lot more cumbersome and treacherous for a number of reasons.

-When personal assistants or estate mangers interview for a domestic job, then a number of people may be responsible for interviewing possible candidates, many of which – if not all – are not professionally trained or very experienced at interviewing candidates.
+When personal assistants or estate mangers interview for a domestic job in a mansion, then a number of people may be responsible for interviewing possible candidates, many of which are not professionally trained or very experienced at interviewing domestic candidates.

-When personal assistants or estate mangers interview for a domestic job, then a number of people may be responsible for interviewing possible candidates, many of which – if not all – are not professionally trained or very experienced at interviewing candidates.
+When personal assistants or estate mangers interview for a domestic job in a mansion, then a number of people may be responsible for interviewing possible candidates, many of which are not professionally trained or very experienced at interviewing domestic candidates.

-What you can do if the interview is going south
+What you can do if your interview isn't going well

 If you are in an interview, corporate or domestic, and things take a turn for the worse, take control of the interview by focusing on specific topics: